aws-lite/aws-lite/readme.md

 - **`headers` (object)**
   - Response header names + values
 - **`payload` (object, string, null)**
-  - Response payload; as a convenience, JSON-encoded responses are automatically parsed; XML-encoded responses are returned as plain strings
+  - Response payload; as a convenience, JSON and XML-encoded responses are automatically parsed
   - Responses without an HTTP body return a `null` payload

 An example: